-There are literally thousands of restaurants in Los Angeles and compared to some large cities, the food here is generally quite good.
+There are literally thousands of restaurants in Los Angeles and compared to some large cities, overall the food here is generally quite good.
 Unlike in some cities, excellent restaurants are not always the most expensive or ‘polished’ – rather often some of LA’s best food is found in unassuming strip malls.
 Pick any type of food you can think of.
 Los Angeles will have it.
 Any type of food.
 Chances are you will find a number of restaurants serving that type of food.
 Then, the only question is which one to go to and how long will it take you to get there.

 The following are only a small selection of restaurants we have eaten at in the Los Angeles area.
 We will continue to explore the culinary treasures of Los Angeles’ restaurants and will update this page as time permits.
 Restaurants are alphabetized by name – because Los Angeles is so big, these restaurants may be up to an hour from each other in any direction.

-We like to list good restaurants here (ranging from cheap to expensive) – if you have your own suggestion for your favorite LA area restaurant, please email firstname.lastname@example.org & reference this page in your email.
+We like to list good restaurants here (ranging from inexpensive to pricey) – if you have your own suggestion for your favorite LA area restaurant, please email firstname.lastname@example.org & reference this page in your email.
 Thanks for the several restaurants you have recommended so far!